fwg/morphene/README.md

 Compact arguments:

+* `c` - Interpret each stack item as characters.
+This produces a string.
 * `b` - Interpret binary.
 Pop off as long as there are 0s and 1s. make bytes out of this.
 If last bit is a 1 then this is taken as a sign bit and propagated to the left to fill up the highest byte.